An authorised officer will inspect and determine whether they consider a vehicle to be abandoned or not.

 The council has a duty to remove abandoned vehicles as long as the cost to recover a vehicle deemed abandoned is not significant.
 Trailers and caravans that would normally be attached to a vehicle can also be classed as abandoned vehicle.

 Abandoned vehicles can be removed immediately, without notice unless they are on private land.
 Where the landowner is not known, a fifteen-day notice will be served on the keeper of the vehicle and/or the vehicle itself.
 The landowner can contact us to have a vehicle removed before the expiry date of the notice.

-You can report an abandoned vehicle if you consider a vehicle to be abandoned.
 When reporting an abandoned vehicle you will need to let us know: